 The dough is quite buttery, so there's no need to flatten the snickerdoodles before putting them in the oven.
 The dough will naturally melt and flatten out as it bakes.

-Absolutely!
-Freezing is actually the best way to keep leftover snickerdoodles fresh for a longer period of time.
-Simply let the cookies cool completely on wire racks, then seal them inside of a freezer-friendly zip-top bag or airtight container and freeze for up to 3 months.
+Freezer: Freezing is actually the best way to keep leftover snickerdoodles fresh for a longer period of time.
+Simply let the cookies cool completely on wire racks, then seal them inside a freezer-friendly zip-top bag or airtight container and freeze for up to 3 months.
 Defrost at room temperature.

 - Use a high-quality cinnamon, such as Saigon, for the best taste.

 - Dough too sticky?
-Add an extra 1/4 cup of flour or chill the dough for a couple hours.
+Add an extra ¼ cup of flour or chill the dough for a couple of hours.

 For the Dough